JasperFx/alba/docs/guide/security.md

 ## Stub out all authentication

-To just stub out all possible authentication inside your ASP.NET Core system in testing, you can use the new `AuthenticationStub` to automatically authenticate every request and build out a `ClaimsPrincipal` to your specification.
+To stub out all possible authentication inside your ASP.NET Core system, you can use the `AuthenticationStub` to automatically authenticate every request and build out a `ClaimsPrincipal` to your specification.

 Here's a sample of bootstrapping an `AlbaHost` with the `AuthenticationStub`: